 There was a lot that we did that didn’t make my top ten.
 Other highlights included visiting the Reed Flute Cave in Guilin with all of its crazy colors, watching the people of Guiyang go about their morning routine along the river (dancing, tai chi, cupping, badminton, dentistry, you name it), witnessing village life for the Miao and Dong in Qingman and Yintan respectively, and visiting several markets, the best of which was in Wangshui.

 We moved around a lot, staying in 10 different hotels over 15 days.
 Some were modern, some were rustic, some had plywood beds, some had no hot water, and one inexplicably had no cold water.
 My favorite three:

-When you go to Beijing, stay at the Raffles.
-You don’t need to look anywhere else.
-It has over 100 years of history and the best location, and my room and bathroom were amazing.
-A similar five-star hotel in New York would be $800/night, but in Beijing the Raffles is usually under $200/night.
+I loved Raffles Beijing.
+The building has over 100 years of history and the best location, and my room and bathroom were amazing.
+A similar five-star hotel in New York would be $800/night, but in Beijing the Raffles was under $200/night.
 A highlight was a hotel tour from John Spooner, the Raffles Ambassador.
 He walked me to the connected building to show me the room where the Chinese Communist Party was formed in 1949, showed me where Mao used to have afternoon tea (right where I ate lunch in the Writer’s Bar), and entertained me with tales of famous guests.
-I would go there again just to talk with John again!
 I slept better than anywhere else in China, and it’s only minutes from the Forbidden City, Tiananmen Square and Wangfujing Street.
 Unfortunately, it doesn’t exist anymore!
 It’s now the Beijing Hotel NUO, and keeps going down in the TripAdvisor ratings.

 Gufengzhai Guest House, Basha